fernandogbz/planner-master/README.md

 # planner-master
-This project is a Dashboard UI and was made by Fernando Jiménez, using only HTML5, CSS and JavaScript.
+This project is a Dashboard UI made by Fernando Jiménez, using only HTML5, CSS and JavaScript.
 Without any external libraries or frameworks.
 <br>
 <br>
 Link: https://fernandogbz.github.io/planner-master/